 We hope to inspire the local community and audiences to discover, engage with and care for the cultural heritage of Pickering and the surrounding area.

 The Museum is housed in a grade II* listed building.
 It was inherited by William Marshall, a leading agriculturalist, from his brother John in 1816.
 William set about converting the building with the intention of creating England’s first agricultural college, but he died in 1818 before its completion.

-The building then passed to his sister Elizabeth Wells, after whom the nearby Wells Walk is named, and became a home for Elizabeth and her husband, William.
+The building then passed to his sister Elizabeth Wells, after whom the nearby Wells Walk is named.

 For the remainder of the 19th century the building became the residence for a number of practising doctors; this continued into the 20th century with the last being Doctor Murphy MC who lived and worked in the building between 1916 and 1966.

 The History of the Museum